TEGDV/IBMZ_ATLAS/readme.md

  1. Clone this repository in any folder into your computer
  2. Open your terminal and goes to the project root folder in console
- 3. Once you get into the root folder run `docker-compose up --build` then wait until the installation done.
+ 3. Once you get into the root folder run `docker-compose up` then wait until the installation done.
  4. Finally open your favorite web browser and go [Localhost:8000](localhost:8000)